 After my contract was completed, I decided to take the civilian route for 10 short months, but the military itch came creeping back.
 There was an opening for an Air Force Band position in San Antonio, and I was fortunate enough to win the audition.
 Dressed up in new fatigues, I eagerly took the job head-on, and San Antonio is where I currently reside, playing for the public and enjoying every minute of it.

 My business was started only a short time ago, beginning in July 2020.
 During this time, the Air Force was switching its’ uniforms from the Airman Battle Uniforms to the Operational Camouflage Pattern.
 In a Women Veterans’ Facebook group, I asked what I should do with the uniforms.
 A popular response was to make a wreath, but I had no idea how to even begin creating one.
 I asked my crafty mother, who encouraged me to bring home my uniforms during a trip home, and we would come up with a plan.
 Sure enough, the prototype was born, and I posted this shoddy picture of me with a messy bun and over-sized tee shirt onto the veteran page.
 After having an alarming amount of comments beg for a wreath, a business was born!
-Since that time, I have made over 500 wreaths, sent to all ends of the country.
+Since that time, I have made over one thousand wreaths, sent to all ends of the country.

 These wreaths are not JUST a decoration.
-Each tells a story and honors military service from all five branches, and I am honored that I can the closing chapter of that story.
+Each tells a story and honors military service from all six branches, and I am honored that I can the closing chapter of that story.
 As a veteran of two services, I understand the significance of military service and will make sure to uphold the highest standards of honor to your military service.